dellytools/delly/vis/maze/README.md

 Both, raw and gzip files are supported.

 Change the match type and length if you want to and you're ready to go.

+## Coming from Delly2
+Delly2 currently ships with a beta version of an assembly pipeline (see respective README).
+This pipeline assembles reads around SV calls using `spades` and outputs a list of contigs for each locus into a FASTA file.
+If you have `samtools` installed, the same pipeline will also output the corresponding refernece slices.
+Simply drag these two files into maze to inspect your assemblies.

+## Inspecting several different loci
+`maze` works with two FASTA files, one containing your assemblies or long reads and the other one containing the piece of reference to compare them to.
+However, if you specify two FASTA files with equally many entries you will trigger a pairwise comparison.
+Corresponding entries must be in the same order.

+There is a helper script in the `maze` folder that can generate these reference slices for you.
+All you need to provide is the fasta file with your assemblies/long reads and the coordinates.
+These coordinates can for instance be written directly in the fasta files behind each fasta header in the format `chrom:start-end` (separated from the actual name by spaces).
+Then run

+    $ ./extract_reference_slices.py -r hg19.fa -f assemblies.fa > assemblies.reference.fa

+Replace `hg19.fa` with the refernce genome you are using and `assemblies.fa` with your reads/assemblies.
+In case the coordinates are not included in the fasta header you can also specify them as a table in BED format.
+Just make sure that the table has the same order as the reads/assemblies in your fasta file.
+The command is

+    $ ./extract_reference_slices.py -r hg19.fa -f assemblies.fa -c coordinates.bed > assemblies.reference.fa

+Finally, drag the two files `assemblies.fa` and `assemblies.reference.fa` into the setup menu of `maze`.